Trixarian/Alia/README.md

 * Alia is utf-8 compliant and can be used in with most locales!
 * Alia logs all private conversation (except with masters) in a physical form (example: http://user.gigirc.com/~brenton/logs/)
 * Alia can be talked to with IM clients using bitlbee and pyborg-im.py!
 (Example: http://www.facebook.com/alia.smart)
-* Alia can be taught responses with the !teach or !learn commands.
+* Alia can be taught multiple random responses with the !teach or !learn command.
 * Alia's new taught responses can be searched with !find and forgotten with with !forget.
 * Alia can be copied over an existing pyborg copy and will uses the same dictionaries/wordlists as the old one.
 * Alia can respond to and learn actions!
 This can be done via the learing system or by observing other user's actions.